fhennig/vestax_vci400_mixxx_controller_mapping/README.md

 - 15:
   - top buttons: set beatgrid to cursor (left/right deck)
   - bottom buttons: sync beatgrid to other deck (left/right deck)

+## Installation

+Drop the files `Vestax-VCI-400_alternative-scripts.js` and `
+Vestax-VCI-400_alternative.midi.xml` in your controller script directory.
+On linux this is `~/.mixxx/controllers`.